20118/ABSIA/README.md

 # Aspect based sentiment intensity analysis (ABSIA)

-This repository contains the dataset for our paper: "Service is good, very good or excellent? towards aspect based sentiment intensity analysis" published in ECIR.
+This repository contains the dataset and code for our paper: "Service is good, very good or excellent? towards aspect based sentiment intensity analysis", published in ECIR.

 Link to paper: https://dl.acm.org/doi/abs/10.1007/978-3-031-28244-7_43